-- - (1) The executive committee of the Council consists of the president, the vice-president and five other members of the Council, designated by the Council.
-The executive committee must comprise of at least four members registered to practice as social service practitioners. - (2) The executive committee must- - (a) ensure that the decisions of the Council are implemented; - (b) exercise or perform any power or function delegated to it by the Council. - (3) The executive committee may, subject to the provisions of this Act and any directions of the Council, exercise or perform all of the powers and functions of the Council during periods between meetings of the Council. - (4) The provisions of subsection (3) do not empower the executive committee to set aside or amend any decisions of the Council. - (5) The quorum for and the procedure at meetings of the executive committee is as prescribed.
+- (1) The executive committee of the Council consists of the president, the vice-president and five other members of the Council, designated by the Council.
+The executive committee must comprise of at least four members registered to practice as a social service practitioner. - (2) The executive committee must- - (a) ensure that the decisions of the Council are implemented; - (b) exercise or perform any power or function delegated to it by the Council. - (3) The quorum for and the procedure at meetings of the executive committee is as prescribed.